 The difference is you have to meet certain requirements to qualify for a tax deduction that will reduce the amount of your income subject to tax.
 With an exemption, the income isn’t subject to tax in the first place.

-In contrast, a tax credit directly reduces your tax liability after your taxable income has been calculated, so it functions differently than an exemption.Learn more about the difference between deductions and credits
+In contrast, a tax credit directly reduces your tax liability after your taxable income has been calculated, so it functions differently than an exemption.What's the difference between tax deductions and tax credits?

 Types of tax breaks